katiesaund/academic_website/content/post/Dresden_maps/index.md

           including_grave_peril_map)
 ```

-Finally, create a gif of all of your locations and then save them.
+Last, create a gif of all of your locations and then save them.

 ```
 image_animate(image_scale(maps), fps = 1, dispose = "previous")